 Tip: The geometrical shape of the frame counts only after you have measured your face.
 Once you’ve done that, it’s time to choose the best glasses for your face shape.

 Now that you know your what glasses size to wear in regards to your face size, it’s time to figure out your face shape and what to wear with it.

-- Round Faces.
-The round face is one of the most common shapes.
-It’s characterized by rounded features and the lack of angular points.
-If your bone structure doesn’t have a lot of angles, the facial lines are soft and curvy and your cheeks are fuller, you probably have a round face.
+- The round face is one of the most common shapes.
+It’s characterized by rounded features and its lack of angular points.
+If your bone structure doesn’t have a lot of angles, the facial lines are soft and curvy, and your cheeks are fuller, you probably have a round face.

 Choosing glasses for your round-shaped faces should focus on taking attention away from the fullness of the face & contour it by adding new defined lines to your look.
-Choose frames that are well defined, like cat-eye shapes or square Wayfarers.
-Rectangular & angular shape will add sharpness, highlight your cheekbones, and overall make your face look more contoured.
+Choose frames that are well defined, like cat-eye shapes or square wayfarers.
+Rectangular & angular shapes will add sharpness, highlight your cheekbones, and overall make your face look more contoured.